-Q. 701 asks if the respondent is currently married, living with a man as if married in an informal union, or not in union.
-Remember that there are two different categories of YES responses: (1) "YES" the woman is married and (2) "YES" she lives with a man.
+In Q. 701we want to know if the respondent is currently married, is living with a man as if married (i.e., she is in an informal union), or is not in union.
+Note that there are two different categories of YES responses: (1) "YES" the woman is married and (2) "YES" she lives with a man.
 Be sure, therefore, that you distinguish between these two categories.
-If the woman just responds YES, then ask her, if she is currently married or currently just living with a man.
-An informal union is one in which the man and woman live together for some time, intending to have a lasting relationship, but do not have a formal civil or religious ceremony.
-If the respondent has a male roommate, but they are not in a union, that arrangement does not count as living with a man as if married.
-Casual sexual encounters are not included here.
+If the woman just responds YES to Q. 701, then ask her, if she is currently married or currently just living with a man.
+The difference between marriage and informal union can be context-specific.
+We accept the woman's own report based on whether she considers herself to be married or in an informal union.
+The respondent does not need to have or show you a marriage certificate or any other document to be considered married.
+If she says she is married, record "YES, CURRENTLY MARRIED."
+If a respondent is unsure how to report her marital status, the following guidance can be used: an informal union is one in which a man and woman live together for some time, intending to have a lasting relationship, but have not had a civil, religious, or traditional ceremony.
+Casual sexual encounters are not considered informal unions.

 Example: If a woman went to live with her boyfriend and his family and has stayed for several years, they would be considered as "living together," whether or not they have any children.
-On the other hand, if a woman has a boyfriend but has never lived with him, she would not be considered in a union.
+On the other hand, if a woman has a boyfriend but has never lived with him, she would be considered not in union.